barumau/PanGlobish/english/301_idea_of_Dunish.md

 Dunish feels _real_.
-It is like a lost relative of English that seems to be of the same kind as English and – at the same time – noticeably of its own kind.
+It is like a lost relative of English that seems to be of the same kind as English but that is at the same time distinctly its own kind.
 In this regard it is similar to the real relatives of English (like German, Dutch, Afrikaans and the Scandinavian languages) and the children of English,